troycomi/intermediate-vim/0_intro/README.md

 >
 >    Fixx the typo on this line using x
 >
->    Fix this line by adding the missing letter
+>    Fix this line by adding the missing lette

 Undoing and redoing are very common operations
 ```